jmutai/k8s-pre-bootstrap/README.md

 inventory = inventory/standXXX.yml
 ```

-## Generate SSH key of any type
+### Generate SSH key of any type

 ```bash
 ssh-keygen -t ed25519
 ```

-## Configure inventory for the stand
+### Configure inventory for the stand

-All variables have comments explaining the purpose of the variables.
+All variables in `stand.yml.example` have comments explaining the purpose of the variables.
 The name of the stand (`stand.yml`) can be anything.
 It is possible to keep several configuration files here for several stands.
 **Attention!** Two variables are required for SSH options: `ansible_user` and `ansible_private_key_file` (see `inventory/stand.yml.example`).
 The project uses three groups: